Snayff/not_quite_paradise4/docs/Style Guide.md

 Namespaces are one honking great idea -- let's do more of those!
 ```
 # Structure
-## Overview
-The top level folder structure should look like this:
--assets
--data
--docs
--scenes
--scripts
--scenes_with_scripts

-## Assets
-The `assets` folder contains all non-code assets.

-While utilising assets from a variety of places we include the `license.txt` file alongside the related assets.
-## Data
-Config and data files.
-## Docs
-Project documentation is held here.
-## Scenes
-xxx
-## Scripts
-xxx
+We structure the project by function, meaning objects that are alike are found together.
+This is a bit different to the more common approach of separating by type (e.g. images with images, scripts with scripts), but as we scale should keep things easy to find.
+Also makes it easier to reorganise or reuse objects in another project, as the dependencies are likely close by.

+That said, somethings must be shared.
+Where this is the case they are held in top level folders, usually with shared in the title.
+An example of this is the `ABC` node icon, as there are many ABC classes that use that icon.
 # Folders
 We use folders to group like things and create identifiable separation.
 For example, a set of sprites for a single animation should be in their own folder.
 # Naming
 ## Private or Public
 Private or local variables and functions should be prefixed with an underscore, i.e. `_`.
 This is to keep the external API of the class as clean and simple as possible.
 ## Simple Differentiation
-We use a trailing underscore, i.e. `_` where we need a simple differnetiation between variable names.
+We use a trailing underscore, i.e. `_` where we need a simple differentiation between variable names.
 This is often used where arguments in a function might otherwise match class variables.

 ## Is or Has
 For any conditions that check the *thing*-ness of a class, we use `Is*` or `Has*`, e.g. `IsReady` naming conventions.